-Hélène Daher, is an employment lawyer in Orrick’s Paris office.
+Hélène Daher, is an employment Partner in Orrick’s Paris office.

 Hélène assists and represents French and international clients in all aspects of employment law (pre-litigation, litigation and transactional matters) as well as in their day-to-day human resources needs, including national, international and cross-border issues.